 The Company recognizes all derivative instruments as either assets or liabilities in the Consolidated Balance Sheets at their respective fair values.
-The Company evaluates its debt and equity issuances to determine if those contracts or embedded components of those contracts qualify as derivatives requiring separate recognition in the Company's condensed consolidated financial statements.
-The result of this accounting treatment is that the fair value of the embedded derivative is revalued as of each reporting date and recorded as a liability, and the change in fair value during the reporting period is recorded in other (expense) income, net in the Condensed Consolidated Statements of Operations.
+The Company evaluates its debt and equity issuances to determine if those contracts or embedded components of those contracts qualify as derivatives requiring separate recognition in the Company's consolidated financial statements.
+The result of this accounting treatment is that the fair value of the embedded derivative is revalued as of each reporting date and recorded as a liability, and the change in fair value during the reporting period is recorded in other income, net in the Consolidated Statements of Operations.

 The classification of derivative instruments, including whether such instruments should be recorded as assets/liabilities or as equity, is reassessed at the end of each reporting period.
-Derivative instrument assets and liabilities are classified in the Condensed Consolidated Balance Sheets as current or non-current based on whether or not net-cash settlement of the derivative instrument is expected within twelve months of the Condensed Consolidated Balance Sheets dates.
+Derivative instrument assets and liabilities are classified in the Consolidated Balance Sheets as current or non-current based on whether or not net-cash settlement of the derivative instrument is expected within twelve months of the Consolidated Balance Sheets dates.
 When a derivative instrument is sold, terminated, exercised or expires, the gain or loss is recorded in the Consolidated Statements of Operations.

-The Company did not have a derivative liability related to the share settlement obligation of the Company's convertible notes as of June 30, 2021 and December 31, 2020, respectively.
+The Company did not have a derivative liability related to the share settlement obligation of the Company's convertible notes as of December 31, 2021 and 2020.
 See Note 7 - Long-Term Debt.